mosn/community/README.md

 ## Introduction

-MOSN is a powerful cloud-native proxy acts as edge proxy or service mesh's data plane.
+MOSN is a cloud native proxy for edge or service mesh.

 Visit [mosn.io](https://mosn.io) for more information about using MOSN.